zcorpan/html-parser-book/manuscript/1-introduction.md

 ...which is to say, the parent changes half way through!
 (Compare the a and b attributes.)

 What actually happens is that Safari notices that something bad has happened, and moves the element around in the DOM.
 After the fact.
-(If you remove the p element from the DOM in that first script block, then **[Safari crashe*s](http://bugs.webkit.org/show_bug.cgi?id=6778)*.)
+(If you remove the p element from the DOM in that first script block, then [Safari crashes](http://bugs.webkit.org/show_bug.cgi?id=6778).)

 How about Mozilla?
-Let's try the **same trick**.
+Let's try the same trick.
 The result:

  * DOCTYPE: `html`